AntonyHatchet/moveTo.js/README.md

 moveTo.js
 ======
+The main functionality is animated moving from one object to another.
 Is JQuery plugin based on jQuery-animate_from_to.
 The difference is that now he really brings your object from one place to another.

+The main functionality moveTo.js is animated moving from one object to another.
 It works according to the principle "Where to get?
 Where to put?"

 Usage